Nuatu/to-do-list-2/readme.md

-Epicodus lesson on Object Oriented Design, week2 Day1 assignment1.
+Epicodus lesson on Object Oriented Design, week2 Day3

-Take user input for a task they want to complete.
+Take user input for to do list and cooresponding tasks they want to complete.

-Strike through when the user clicks the radio button.

-Remove strike through when the user un-clicks the radio button.
+Return the lists and tasks.